sleepio/why-did-you-update/README.md

 ```

 ##### notifier
-A notifier can be provided if the official one does not suite your needs.
+A notifier can be provided if the official one does not suit your needs.

 ```js
 const notifier = (groupByComponent, collapseComponentGroups, displayName, diffs) => {